MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Iceland/deleting-posted-invoices-and-credit-memos.md

 ## After v24.0

-If you activated new [Icelandic localization based on W1 Base App](iceland-global-core-app.md), you can delete sales and purchase invoices and credit memos, but only in a case they are older then 7 years after begining of new fiscal year.
+If you'd activated new [Icelandic localization based on W1 Base App](iceland-global-core-app.md), you can delete sales, purchase invoices, and credit memos, but only in cases where they're older than seven years at  beginning of the new fiscal year.

 > [!NOTE]
-> Technically this is controled with the new ENUM field **Document Retention Period** in the **General Ledger Setup** page.
+> Technically this is controlled with the new ENUM field **Document Retention Period** in the **General Ledger Setup** page.
 This field is hidden and has the **IS Docs Retention Period** option by default enabling this control.

 ## See also